Etto48/HexPatch/docs/README.md

 ## Supported file formats and architectures

-The following file formats are supported:
+The following file formats are supported by default:

 - Coff
 - CoffBig